SigmaHQ/sigma/README.md

 ## Provide Backends / Backend Features / Bugfixes

-Please don't provide backends for the old code base anymore.
-We recommand using the new [pySigma](https://github.com/SigmaHQ/pySigma).
+Please don't provide backends for the old code base (sigmac) anymore.
+Please use the new [pySigma](https://github.com/SigmaHQ/pySigma).
 We are working on a documentation on how to write new backends for that new code base.
+An example backend for Splunk can be found [here](https://github.com/SigmaHQ/pySigma-backend-splunk).

 ## Spread the word

 Last but not least, the more people use Sigma, the better, so help promote it by sharing it via social media.
 If you are using it, consider giving a talk about your journey and tell us about it.

 # Licenses